研究生类

 进入题库练习

-问答题Directions: After being involved in an accident, you were looked after by another person.
-Write a special letter to express your thanks.
-You should write about 100 words on ANSWER SHEET 2.
-Do not sign your own name at the end of the letter.
+问答题Directions: You have received an invitation to the birthday party of your friend, Torn.
+But you can't attend it.
+Write a letter to Tom to 1) thank him for the invitation, 2) give reasons why you can't go, 3) apologize and express your wishes.
+You should write about 100 words neatly on ANSWER SHEET 2.
+Do not sign your own name.
 Use "Li Ming" instead.
 You do not need to write the address.

 进入题库练习